Jordan396/Giraph-1.2.0-Installation/README.md

 For detailed instructions, please refer to this [link](https://cloud.google.com/compute/docs/instances/create-start-instance).
 Create the instance according to these settings.
 ![alt text](https://github.com/Jordan396/Giraph-1.2.0-Installation/raw/master/src/images/VM_settings2.PNG "VM Settings")

 As this instance is rather expensive, do ensure that you have sufficient credits in your account before clicking 'Create'.
-Once the instance has been created, follow these [instructions](https://cloud.google.com/compute/docs/instances/connecting-to-instance) to connect to your instance.
+Once done, follow these [instructions](https://cloud.google.com/compute/docs/instances/connecting-to-instance) to connect to your instance.

 ## Deploying Hadoop
 We will now deploy a single-node, pseudo-distributed Hadoop cluster.
 First, log into `root`, change the password and install vim and Java 1.8: